XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 allocations = { allocations: [{ amount: 1.0, date: "2019-03-05", invoice: { invoice_id: "c45720a1-ade3-4a38-a064-d15489be6841", line_items: [], type: XeroRuby::Accounting::Invoice::ACCPAY, contact: {} }}]}

 opts = {
-  summarize_errors: false # Boolean | If false return 200 OK and mix of successfully created obejcts and any with validation errors
+  summarize_errors: false # Boolean | If false return 200 OK and mix of successfully created objects and any with validation errors
 }

 begin